patrickcarver/100-days-of-code/log.md

 For example: a function defined as `func doSomething(interesting value: String) {}` would be called as `doSomething(interesting: "blah")` but the parameter would be referred to as `value` inside the function definition.

+### Day 15: February 7, 2017, Tuesday

+**Today's Progress:**
+Watched Treehouse courses on building iOS app

+**Thoughts:**
+Church small group Monday night, so no work then.

+Started the courses on how to build an app.
+The tutorial is a simple app that allows you to press a button and get a random fact.

+Like the Swift 3 courses, these courses are pretty clear and straight forward.

+The iOS simulator is very slow getting started.